-In January 1928, black musicians sent a petition to the union’s governing board.
+In January 1928, black musicians sent a petition to Local 802’s governing board.

 Its content remains unknown, but the board perused it, acknowledged the political activities of its “colored members” and, then, from all indications, never responded.
 No doubt black musicians voiced some of the same complaints that white musicians or, for that matter, all workers did: they too wanted jobs, shorter hours, and better pay.
 But black musicians probably also demanded specific redresses.
 They probably protested the failure of the union to employ more than one black delegate, the corruption of its officials, and the union’s apathy when club owners refused to hire black musicians.
 They probably protested the refusal of certain bands to hire black musicians and the decreased job opportunities they found for recording sessions.